MyPortugalHoliday.com

 The day trip to Berlenga Grande is considered as one of the highlights of the Peniche region, and should be visited if you get the opportunity.

-Warning: The Berlengas Islands are exposed to the huge waves of the Atlantic Ocean; this is not a day trip for you if you are susceptible to seasickness.
+Warning: The Berlengas Islands are exposed to the huge waves of the Atlantic Ocean.
+This is not a recommended day trip if you are prone to seasickness.

 Below is an interactive map for a typical day trip to Berlenga Grande.